Here's who is going where in League One as transfer window gets going - 3rd Jan 2024

-League One transfer window: Hull City leading race to sign Derby County star, Bristol Rovers eye up Premier League youngster, Barnsley open talks with DC United defender and Crystal Palace have bids rejected for Peterborough United player - 3rd Jan 2024
+League One transfer window: Stevenage loanee returns to Manchester United, Bristol Rovers recall James Connolly, Hull City leading race to sign Derby County star, Barnsley open talks with DC United defender and Crystal Palace have bids rejected for Peterborough United player - 3rd Jan 2024

 The January transfer window is now open with League One clubs busy rejigging their squads.